drycc/workflow/src/applications/managing-app-processes.md

 Remove scaling rule

 ```
-$ deis autoscale:unset web
+$ drycc autoscale:unset web
 Removing autoscale for process type web on scenic-icehouse... done
 ```

-For autoscaling to work CPU requests have to be specified on each application Pod (can be done via `deis limits --cpu`).
+For autoscaling to work CPU requests have to be specified on each application Pod (can be done via `drycc limits --cpu`).
 This allows the autoscale policies to do the [appropriate calculations][autoscale-algo] and make decisions on when to scale up and down.

 Scale up can only happen if there was no rescaling within the last 3 minutes.
 Scale down will wait for 5 minutes from the last rescaling.
 That information and more can be found at [HPA algorithm page][autoscale-algo].

 ## Web vs Cmd Process Types

-When deploying to Deis Workflow using a Heroku Buildpack, Workflow boots the `web` process type to boot the application server.
+When deploying to Drycc Workflow using a Heroku Buildpack, Workflow boots the `web` process type to boot the application server.
 When you deploy an application that has a Dockerfile or uses [Docker images][docker image], Workflow boots the `cmd` process type.
 Both act similarly in that they are exposed to the router as web applications.
 However, the `cmd` process type is special